inquests-ca/inquests.ca-frontend/.github/PULL_REQUEST_TEMPLATE.md

 ### React Best Practices

 - [ ] Are PropTypes defined for custom components?
-- [ ] Is the useEffect callback only invoked as necessary?
+- [ ] Is the useEffect hook only invoked as necessary?

+---